The following courses or equivalent background is required:

 Students are able to explain the fundamental principles of digital forensics.
 The students are able to survey a digital crime scene and to acquire, analyze and present digital evidence in a forensically sound manner.
 The students are further expected to be able to scientifically document theoretical and experimental results related to forensic investigations, and to evaluate the validity of evidence presented by another party.
+The course is research-based, with emphasis on the application of scientific publications in practical forensic analysis.
 After completion of the course, the student shall demonstrate the following competency:

 - Digital investigations and evidence

 - Timeline analysis

 Teaching Methods (additional text)

 The course will be made accessible for both campus and remote students.
 Every student is free to choose the pedagogic arrangement form that is best fitted for her/his own requirement.
 The lectures in the course will be given on campus and are open for both categories of students.
 All the lectures will also be available on Internet through GUC’s learning management system (ClassFronter).